-If Scrum Teams consistently deliver their Sprint goals (a ‘Sprint’ typically involving a two-week increment of work) – Scrum Agile software delivery can become a very effective way of rapidly delivering quality software.
+If delivery teams consistently deliver their Sprint goals (a ‘Sprint’ typically involving a two-week increment of work), Agile software delivery can become a very effective way of rapidly delivering quality software.

-On the other hand, if Scrum teams fail to deliver their planned sprint goals, then it quickly becomes difficult to plan delivery outcomes across multiple teams and longer time periods.
-Scrum team predictability (often referred to as ‘dependability’) is therefore a critical success criteria in Agile software delivery.
+On the other hand, if teams fail to deliver their planned Sprint goals, then it becomes difficult to plan delivery outcomes across multiple teams and longer time periods.
+Delivery team predictability (often referred to as ‘dependability’) is therefore a critical success criterion in Agile software delivery.

-As such Sprint Target Completion is a core Scrum Agile delivery metric as it is the basic measure of a Scrum Team’s ability to hit their (self-imposed) sprint goals – and hence their dependability.
-It not only reflects the team’s ability to execute against their goals, but also how well they plan their sprint.
+As such, Sprint Target Completion not only reflects the team’s ability to execute against their goals but also how well they plan their Sprint.
 It is commonly viewed alongside the broader metric of Sprint Completion which is calculated as:

-Sprint Target Completion is the more precise measure as it looks at the percentage of tickets completed within a sprint from the tickets that started the sprint (i.e. were targeted for completion at the beginning of the sprint).
+Sprint Target Completion is more precise.
+It looks at the percentage of tickets completed within a Sprint from the tickets that started the Sprint (i.e. were targeted for completion at the beginning of the Sprint).

-High performing Scrum teams will consistently have Sprint Target Completion rates in excess of 85% to account for inevitable (and indeed encouraged) changes over the course of the sprint.
+High-performing teams will consistently have Sprint Target Completion rates in excess of 85% to account for inevitable (and indeed encouraged) changes over the course of the Sprint.

 Sprint Target Completion is often used in conjunction with Sprint Work Added Completion (%) and Sprint Completion (%).

-As the name suggests ‘Sprint Work Added Completion’ looks at the percentage completion of those tickets that were added during the sprint itself.
+As the name suggests ‘Sprint Work Added Completion’ looks at the percentage completion of those tickets that were added during the Sprint itself.
 Adding tickets after the Sprint has started is not ideal (and often results in poor/reduced Sprint Target Completion) but it is often inevitable.
 The key is to minimise the fluidity of scope.
-As such, Sprint Work Added Completion is an important additional metric to track how prevalent the practice is and to monitor the Scrum team’s ability to complete this additional work during the duration of the sprint.
+As such, Sprint Work Added Completion is an important additional metric to track how prevalent the practice is and to monitor the delivery team’s ability to complete this additional work during the duration of the Sprint.

 Sprint Completion is the other Sprint metric often considered in conjunction with Sprint Target Completion.
-It is important as it shows the overall ability of the Scrum Team to hit their Sprint goals having taken into account work added after the Sprint has started.
+It is important as it shows the overall ability of the team to hit their Sprint goals, while also taking into account the amount of work added after the Sprint has started.

 Key use cases

-Sprint Target Completion is a Scrum metric that becomes second-nature to high-performing Scrum teams.
-It should sit at the heart of team stand-ups, Sprint planning and Sprint retrospectives to constantly track and review the team’s ability to deliver their Sprint goals and hence to become a dependable Scrum Agile delivery capability.
+The metric Sprint Target Completion becomes second nature to high-performing Agile delivery teams.
+It should sit at the heart of team stand-ups, Sprint planning and Sprint retrospectives to constantly track and review the team’s ability to deliver their Sprint goals and hence to become a dependable Agile delivery capability.

-Sprint Target Completion is also highly relevant when viewed at an aggregate level across multiple Scrum teams (or Release Trains); and when averaged over longer time periods (e.g. Programme Increments).
+Sprint Target Completion is also highly relevant when viewed at an aggregate level across multiple teams (or Release Trains).
+This metric is also powerful when averaged over longer time periods (e.g. Programme Increments).
 At an aggregate level, Sprint Target Completion informs the delivery leadership team when they are required to make delivery commitments to the wider organisation and as a key input into programme planning and progress reporting.

-- Immature Scrum Teams starting out with a Scrum Agile methodology and looking for a core metric to track their growing effectiveness over time
+- Immature delivery teams who want to improve their Agile DevOps practice and are looking for a core metric to track their growing effectiveness over time.

-- High-performing, mature Scrum Teams focused on consistently improving their delivery velocity and dependability
+- High-performing, mature Agile DevOps teams focused on consistently improving their delivery velocity and dependability.

-- avoid delays and time wasted as one team waits for another team to complete its work
+- Avoid delays as one team waits for another team to complete specific increments of work.

 By increasing Sprint Target Completion to 90% or higher, delivery teams should expect to see the following outcomes:

-- A gradual increase in velocity and throughput as the dependability of the team starts to pay dividends and teams have the confidence to set slightly larger sprint goals
+- Increase in Velocity and Throughput: this occurs when the dependability of the team starts to pay dividends and teams have the confidence to set slightly larger Sprint goals.

-- Increased morale within the team (as process inefficiencies and sprint failures are detrimental to team morale)
+- Increased morale within the team: as process inefficiencies and Sprint failures, which are detrimental to team morale, become less common.

-- Stronger collaboration between teams and increased awareness of the delivery objectives of the team and internal customer needs.
+- Stronger collaboration between teams: this is matched with increased awareness of internal customer needs.